Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/mack.md

 - **One thing I learned:**
 I forgot about `pickle` package.
 I might use pickle in my project as you did. (pickling the clean data, making new file, and using the pickled data so that I don't have to process the data everytime I open it!)
 I am excited to see your result, especially regarding the hedging words as a person who (kind of) always uses them. (and I just used it again lol)

+### Sen

+- **One thing I like:** You made a lot of impressive effort towards supplementing the data with the missing gender markers, I'm not sure I would have been able to come up with all those strategies to augment the data myself.
+Awesome value add.

+- **One potential avenue for improvement:** I think some type of directory of your notebooks/a brief summary of what each one contains to orient the reader might be helpful.
+In your analysis notebook, it isn't clear why you're looking at the particular parts of speech that you've chosen, so maybe an explanation of those would be helpful there too.

+- **One thing I learned:** I learned about the Cornell Movie-Dialogue Corpus and the NLTK names corpus, both which seem really cool.